Cold And Dry Weather To Prevail In KP - UrduPoint

 During the last 24 hours cold and dry weather prevailed over most districts of the province.
 Rainfall recorded (in mm) during the last 24 hours at different stations of KPK was nil.

-The lowest temperature recorded in the province was -03°c in Tirah valley of Khyber district and Kalam.
+The lowest temperatures recorded in the province was -04°c in Kalam and -03°C in Tirah valley of Khyber district.